 - a.
-Job is a book essentially built upon the same theological foundation as the Torah and Proverbs; Job may in fact be the oldest Book in Scripture and as such may be foundational for the rest of wisdom literature.
-Job however deals in particular with the problem of pain and suffering in the world.
-The Book of Job asserts that one can act properly within the moral and ethical context of the Covenant with Yahweh, and suffer anyway.
+Job is a book essentially built upon the same theological foundation as the Torah and Proverbs.
+Scholarly research dates Job with an early date of 2,000 BC and a later date of 1,000 BC.
+Thus, Job may in fact be one of the oldest Books in Scripture and as such may be foundational for the rest of wisdom literature.
+Job however deals in particular with the problem of pain and suffering in the world... the segment of Theology known as Theodicy... dealing with how a Good and Loving God can allow pain and suffering.
+The Book of Job asserts that one can act properly within the moral and ethical context of the Covenant with Yahweh and suffer anyway.
 Bummer!
-The "Theology of Success" often presumed by Old Testament Jews and the "Prosperity Gospel" presumed by many contemporary Christians crashes upon the rocks of a difficult reality in Job, where God's blessed also find suffering and difficulty.
+The "Theology of Success" often presumed by Old Testament Jews and the "Prosperity Gospel" presumed by many contemporary Christians, crashes upon the rocks of a difficult reality expressed in Job, where God's blessed also find suffering and difficulty.
 Jesus taught His disciples that they would have trouble in the world, but He brought them encouragement that He has overcome the world (John 16:33). - b.
 Job confronts us with the interesting question of cause and effect...
 Why do we do what we do?
 Is our action focused on our temporal gain or for our enduring benefit?
 Job's friends utilized conventional theology of "blessing wisdom" and therefore concluded that Job had sinned which caused his fall from God's grace and the resulting suffering he was enduring was payback.
 They pronounced Job guilty without any real knowledge of Job's heart or of God's purpose.
 They adjudicated the effect [Job's suffering] resulted from a presumed cause [his sin].
 Many Christians make the same mistake today presuming bad things happen to those who are outside of God's will.
 The decoupling of cause and effect in life on Fallen earth as found in the book of Job raises probing questions for all God's people on how we should live our life in light of eternity, in trusting God's heart and His Goodness rather than our own understanding (Proverbs 3:5-6). - c.
 Christians today still often judge their brothers and sisters based on what we observe.
 The message of Job is based on the realization that we cannot really know what is going on the heart of a man only God knows what is in a man's heart [2 Corinthians 5:12; Proverbs 27:19].
 As a result, we should be much more interested in offering Grace as consolation to those in need, affliction, or in despair.
 The New Testament imperative is stated in Matthew 7:2 "For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you."
-While not necessarily a "quid-pro-quo" [this for that] transactional approach to theology, it does raise the question of fairness. - d.
-Job concludes that God alone is God, and that man is incapable of understanding God's methods or purposes.
-In the end, we have a choice to trust God or not.
-We trust God in our hope for our ultimate gain, and we doubt Him to our peril.
-My niece and I have had many conversations about the Christian faith.
-She struggles constantly with the problems of the pain and suffering she sees around her.
-While she has been raised within a Christian home, she cannot help but hold God responsible for the world's social and cultural troubles.
-She feels that God ought to intervene in such a miraculous fashion that no one on earth could doubt God's existence or His purpose.
-She has argued, "If God is all loving and good, why..." and there is no adequate
+While not necessarily a "quid-pro-quo" [this for that] transactional approach to theology, it does raise the question of mercy and fairness. - d.
+Zondervan's Pictorial Encyclopedia of the Bible provides this explanation of God's inherent Goodness: - i.
+In the Bible, the supreme good is never a matter of speculation, as it was in ancient Greek philosophy.
+In the Bible, "good" is considered as happiness, pleasure, knowledge, etc. God Himself is The Good; and there is no good apart from Him.
+He is the source of all goodness.